p-j/generator-yawa/readme.md

 * Optional - RequireJS
 * Optional - Twitter Bootstrap for SASS
 * Optional - Leaner Modernizr builds
-* Optional - [GroundworkCSS](https://github.com/groundworkcss/groundwork) : a fully responsive HTML5, CSS and Javascript toolkit created by @ghepting.
+* Optional - [GroundworkCSS](https://github.com/groundworkcss/groundwork) : a fully responsive HTML5, CSS and Javascript toolkit created by [@ghepting](https://twitter.com/ghepting).

-For more information on what `generator-yawa` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-yawa/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-yawa` can do for you, take a look at the [Grunt tasks](https://github.com/p-j/generator-yawa/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-**TODO**

 - Install: `npm install -g generator-yawa`
 - Run: `yo yawa`
 - Run `grunt build` for building and `grunt server` for preview

-**/TODO**

-For testing purpose, you can clone the repo and `npm link` before `yo yawa`.

 ## Options